Colombia l Javier Rubio l Carbonic Maceration Process

 One of the most expensive coffee we have bought so far, comparable to geisha.

-We compared this coffee amount to the barrel process, anaerobic, and geishas.
-We feel that this coffee is worth buying for daily consumption.
-Given the winey and green grapes.
+This coffee is comparable to batches that uses barrel process, or are anaerobic and geishas.
+Fit for daily consumption, it gives off a wine taste that includes green grapes.
 You won't find these flavors very much in Geisha.
-Compared to Anaerobic, Carbonic Maceration is milder in terms of rum vs wine and more well balanced in terms of sweetness, body, and depth of flavor.
-Lastly, in terms of price, it's lower than Anaerobic.
-If you enjoy a glass of Pinot noir, this coffee will taste similar.
+Compared to Anaerobic or Carbonic Maceration, it is milder in terms of rum versus wine and more well balanced in terms of sweetness, body and depth of flavor.
+It is also cheaper than Anaerobic.
+For folks who enjoy pinot noir, this coffee will taste similar.

-Produced by Javier Rubio and his brother Hector, both members of Tres Rayas Coffee Cooperative.
+Produced by Javier Rubio and his brother Hector of the Tres Rayas Coffee Cooperative.

-For this micro-lot, cherries were strictly picking with the same level of ripeness, exposed to the dry extended anaerobic fermentation of 48 hours adding CO2 and dried in parabolic beds to ideal moisture content.
+For this micro lot, cherries were strictly picked with the same level of ripeness, exposed to the dry extended anaerobic fermentation of 48 hours by adding CO2.
+They are dried in parabolic beds to reach ideal moisture content.

-Javier Rubio farm is 5.5 hectares, he also growns 15 different types of natives trees at his farm and look after the preservation of animal in the region.
+Javier Rubio farm is 5.5 hectares, growing15 different types of native trees and looking after the preservation of animals in the region.

-This micro lot 100% San Bernardo.
-This varietal is a natural dwark mutation of Typica that took place in Guatemala.
+This micro lot is 100% San Bernardo, a natural dwark mutation of Typica that took place in Guatemala.